-We issue service-based awards and performance-based awards in the form of restricted stock units or restricted stock.
+We issue service-based awards, performance-based, and market-based awards in the form of restricted stock units or restricted stock.
 A description of each category of awards is presented below.
-Certain prior year weighted-average grant date fair values included in the below tables have been adjusted to present the proper values

 Service-based Share Awards

 Service-based share awards include restricted stock units and shares and typically vest over a four-year period commencing on the date of grant subject to continued service to the Company.
 Upon termination of an employee's employment, any unvested service-based share awards will be forfeited unless otherwise provided in an employee's employment agreement.
 Deferred share units are awarded to directors and generally vest within one year when issued in lieu of annual share awards or immediately when issued in lieu of cash.